AWAY FROM HOME Set for Spring 2014 Tour; Opens at Jermyn Street Tonight

 Working Progress Theatre Company and Hartshorn Hook Productions present AWAY FROM HOME by Rob Ward & Martin Jameson in a Spring 2014 tour.
-The production will stop at the Jermyn Street Theatre with press night set for March 13, 2014 at 7.00pm.
+The production will stop at the Jermyn Street Theatre with press night set for tonight, March 13, 2014 at 7.00pm.

 The UK, 2014, The Civil Partnership Act is ten years old, same sex marriage passes into law, it is a criminal offence to stir up hatred against people on grounds of their sexual orientation.
 After years of struggle the final stigmas have been removed.
 It is okay to be gay and being out isn't an issue.
 And yet, homosexuality remains a taboo subject in English Football.
 Not one of Britain's 5,000 professional players is openly gay.
 The national sport is leagues behind.